 - Should my presentation be a scripted 'pitch', or more like a conversation?

-- What notes should I use?
+- What presentation notes should I use?

-- Should I use visual aids?
+- Should I use visual aids in my presentation?

-- How do I overcome nerves?
+- How do I overcome my nerves when presenting?

-- What usually goes wrong?
+- What usually goes wrong when presenting?

 - Should I take questions during the presentation, or at the end?

 - What do I do if I don't know the answer to a question during a presentation?

 Start by deciding what you want to achieve.
 For example, you may aim to make a sale as a result of the presentation, or simply to establish some interest as the basis for further discussions.